• Skip to primary navigation

 Simple Entrance Alarm Circuit

-It emits a loud alarm when someone passes through the invisible infrared barrier.
+It makes loud sound when someone walk through invisible IR light.

 Circuit Working: